Someone at the Door (1936 film)

 Someone at the Door is a 1936 British drama film directed by Herbert Brenon and starring Aileen Marson, Billy Milton, Noah Beery, John Irwin and Edward Chapman.
 A journalist comes up with a scheme to boost his career by inventing a fake murder but soon becomes embroiled in trouble when a real killing takes place.
-It is based on a successful West End play by Campbell Christie and his wife Dorothy.
+It is based on a successful West End play by Campbell Christie and his wife Dorothy Christie.